vslepakov/keyvault-ca/README.md

     - ```EstUsername``` - username for the EST endpoint
     - ```EstPassword``` - password for the EST endpoint
 - **x509** - via certificates
-    - put your trusted CA certificates into the ```KeyVaultCA.Web\TrustedCAs``` folder.
+    - put your trusted CA certificates into the ```KeyVaultCA.Web\TrustedCAs``` directory.
 Make sure to specify CopyToOutput.
 Note that certificates downloaded from Azure Key Vault are by default encoded as a base64 string.
    -  if you choose to publish the ```KeyVaultCA.Web``` app to an Azure App Service, make sure to go to **Configuration** -> **General Setttings** -> **Incoming client certificates** -> set **Client certificate mode** to `Require`.

 To ensure that the published Web API can access the Key Vault, go to the App Service that will host the `KeyVaultCA.Web`, click on **Identity** and turn on the `System-Assigned` one.